ezakhar/help/en/basics/intensity-zones.md

 > Data source: [http://www.trainingbible.com/joesblog/2009/11/quick-guide-to-setting-zones.html](http://www.trainingbible.com/joesblog/2009/11/quick-guide-to-setting-zones.html)

 In order to calculate HR zones limits according to Joe Friel method you need to fill in LT value, select the corresponding method of calculation in zones settings and save changes:
 ![](http://content.staminity.com/assets/images/settings/FrielHRZones.png)

 **Recovery \(zone 1\)**.
 Activities within zone 1 limits include the most simple exercises helping experienced athletes to recover after hard exercises or a period of complex activities.

 **Extensive endurance \(zone 2\)**.
 This intensity type is characterized by long activities focused on endurance development.
 When completing exercises at such efforts level, firstly formation and then maintenance of aerobic endurance take place.
 During such activities, lactate is produced in relatively small quantities, which allows to complete long, but at the same time, comfortable training sessions at the athelete's aerobic endurance limit \(or a bit higher\).

 **Intensive endurance \(zone 3\)**.
 With a minor increase in intensity, the production of lactate begins to increase comparing to the previous levels, as in addition to the slow twitch muscle fibers, fast twitch ones spring into action.

 **Intensity threshold \(zones 4 and 5a\)**.
 Possibly, the most important training zone for all-round athletes.
 The efforts level here is slightly above or slightly below the LT.
-Thus, aerobic mechanisms are used to the full, the main load falls to slow twitch muscle fibers and body systems that produce energy. Значительная ее часть начинает производиться за счет
+Thus, aerobic mechanisms are used to the full, the main load falls to slow twitch muscle fibers and body systems that produce energy.
+A significant part of it starts to produce thanks to anaerobic mechanisms; in the body there appear improvements associated with immunity to the effect of lactate and accelerated utilization of its decay products.
+Moreover, fast twitch muscle fibres start to show characteristics of the slow twitch ones.
+In order to separate efforts applied lower and higher the LT level, the intensity threshold is divided to two zones.
-анаэробных механизмов; в организме возникают улучшения, связанные с невосприимчивостью к действию лактата и ускорением утилизации продуктов его распада. Кроме того, быстро сокращающиеся мышечные волокна начинают проявлять характеристики медленно сокращающихся. Для того чтобы отделить друг от друга усилия, прилагаемые выше и ниже ПАНО, порог интенсивности разбит на две зоны.

-**Анаэробная выносливость \(зона 5b\).** На этом этапе интенсивность оказывается на уровне выше ПАНО. Типичными для него являются интервальные тренировки. Данный этап способствует росту и развитию быстро сокращающихся мышечных волокон, развивается способность организма противостоять действию лактата и утилизировать его. Высокий объем тренировок анаэробной выносливости является самой распространенной причиной перетренированности у серьезных спортсменов, поэтому к подобным тренировкам следует относиться с осторожностью, и за ними обязательно должен следовать продолжительный период восстановления.

-**Мощность \(зона 5c\)**. Тренировка мощности не является особенно важной для спортсменов, занимающихся многоборьем. Исключение составляют случаи, когда спортсмену сложно нарастить мышечную массу или когда для набора скорости ему необходимо задействовать быстро сокращающиеся мышечные волокна. Упражнения на развитие мощности должны состоять из коротких, взрывных интервалов, разделяемых длительными периодами восстановления.

-> Источник данных для описания зон: Джо Фрил, "Библия триатлета". Издательство "Манн, Иванов, Фербер", Москва, 2011 год
+**Anaerobic endurance \(zone 5b\).** At this stage intensity level is higher than LT.
+Structured activities are typical for this zone.
+This stage facilitates growth and development of fast twitch muscle fibres and the body's ability of the to resist the action of lactate and utilize it.
+Great volume of activities focused on anaerobic endurance development represents the most common reason of professional athletes' overtraining  so these activities should be treated with caution, and they should be followed by a long period of recovery.

+**Power \(zone 5c\). **Power development is not so important for all-round athletes.
+Except situations when an athlete faces difficulties with muscle mass building or when he needs to use fast twitch muscle fibers to increase speed.
+Power development exercises should consist of short explosive intervals divided long recovery periods.

+> Zone description data source: The Triathlete's training Bible by Joe Friel.
+Mann, Ivanov and Ferber publishing house,  Moscow, 2011

 ####  {#janssenhr}